jonathantree/Movies-ETL/README.md

     return movie
 ```
-### Python Function to Clean/Parse data, Merge DataFrames, and push the SQL database
+### Python Function to Clean/Parse data, Merge DataFrames, and Push to the SQL database

 ```Python
 # 1 Add the function that takes in three arguments;